 - 1) This CTG describes available technologies for the control of VOC from the storage of petroleum liquids in external floating roof tanks. - 2) To control VOC from this source category, floating roof tanks with closure devices consisting of primary and secondary seals have been shown to be effective.
 The District considers the installation of secondary seals on liquid storage tanks covered in this CTG category to be RACT. - 3) This CTG recommends a rim-mounted secondary seal for external floating roof tanks.
 The CTG defines an appropriate rim-mounted secondary seal as being a continuous device extending from the floating roof to the tank wall, installed over the primary seal. - 4) District Rule 2.21 Organic Liquid Storage and Transfer implements RACT for this source category.
-The version that is federally enforceable was adopted September 14, 2005 and approved into the SIP by EPA on October 31, 2006.
-As discussed previously, the District revised rule (September 14, 2016) has been submitted to EPA on January 24, 2017 for inclusion in the SIP.
-Rule 2.21 applies to any above ground storage tank with a capacity of greater than 250 gallons, including external floating roof tanks.

-Rule 2.21 requires that any tank above 40,000 gallons have controls of an internal floating roof, external floating roof, or vapor recovery system.
+The version that is federally enforceable was adopted September 14, 2016 and approved into the SIP by EPA on April 12, 2018.
+Rule 2.21 applies to any above ground storage tank with a capacity of greater than 250 gallons, including external floating roof tanks. - Rule 2.21 requires that any tank above 40,000 gallons have controls of an internal floating roof, external floating roof, or vapor recovery system.
 If the control selected is an external floating roof tank, it must be equipped with primary and secondary seals.
 Secondary seals are required to be installed above the primary seals.
 Rule 2.21 contains requirements for secondary seals prohibiting holes, tears, or openings in secondary seals which could allow for VOC to escape from storage tanks.
 Rule 2.21 also specifies the maximum size of any gap allowed between a secondary seal and the tank shell.
 These requirements are at least as stringent as the requirements listed in the CTG.

 The CTG for this source category was adopted in 1978.
-The 2005 version of District Rule 2.21 was submitted to EPA for approval for the SIP, and EPA issued a direct final approval of the rule in 2006.
-This further demonstrates that EPA believed that the requirements of Rule 2.21 were at least as stringent as the requirements of the CTG.
 The District has determined that Rule 2.21 contains requirements that are at least as stringent as the CTG, and therefore the rule meets RACT.